Okuaizu Basketry Oku aizu amikumi zaiku

 General Production Process

-The thick and mature silver vines are harvested from November onward until the first snows fall.
+- 1. Harvesting There are three types of Okuaizu Basketry: matatabi crafts, hiroro crafts, and yamabudo crafts.
+The following production process is for a matatabi craft basket.
+The thick and mature silver vines are harvested from November onward until the first snow fall.

-Traditionally under the airy and sunny eaves of a house, the basket is exposed to cold weather or snow to dry; exposure to cold wind increases its strength and reflections from the snow will bleach it.
+- 9. Drying Traditionally under the airy and sunny eaves of a house, the basket is exposed to cold weather or snow to dry.
+Exposure to cold wind increases its strength and reflections from the snow bleaches its color.

 Where to Buy & More Information